 Glossary of Special Education Terms………………………………………………………………………………………..26

+Insert Commissioner Letter

 Evaluating the Effectiveness of Special Education Administrators

 Introduction

 The U.S. Virgin Islands Department of Education (VIDE) is deeply committed to the implementation of the U.S. Virgin Islands Employee Effectiveness System (EES), an evaluation system that provides growth and support for the educators and employees who serve the students of the Virgin Islands.
 Evaluation supports professional growth by identifying areas of strength and improvement.
 VIDE has designed an evaluation process for all special education administrators as part of the EES.
 In choosing to focus on improving the performance of district-level leaders, VIDE is part of an emerging group of educators who recognize the critical role of district administrators in supporting principals, supporting and coaching teachers and other educators as they refine their practices, administering programs, and facilitating systemic change.
 When developing the evaluation approach, VIDE and its partners met with the special education administrators and directors to ensure that the evaluation process would focus on the most important aspects of their work and provides useful performance feedback.